speechki-book/speechki-open-api/hermes/index.md

 ### Speakers

-This endpoint absolutely open for requests.
+This endpoint requires Auth Token.

 List of voices you can use to create books.
 Your decision will affect the voice of the book.